BIO 548 Research Design and Statistics – 3 credits

 FSC 510 Recent Advances in Forensic Biology – 4 credits

 An advanced forensic biology course that will deal primarily with newer techniques used in body fluid stain identification, DNA extraction, DNA quantitation, PCR, and genotyping.
 Emphasis will be placed on state-of-the-art technologies and their application to common forensic biological issues such as degradation, sensitivity, specificity, and variation in sample type.
-Advanced DNA topics including SNPs, microbial DNA, Y-STRs, mitochondrial DNA, and plant and animal DNA will also be discussed.
+Advanced DNA topics including SNPs, microbial DNA, Y-STRs, mitochondrial DNA, and plant DNA will also be discussed.
 The course will also focus on population statistics used in forensic DNA analysis with an emphasis on statistical interpretation of mixtures and also sequence interpretation for mitochondrial DNA analysis.
-One credit of course is devoted to laboratory instruction.
+Laboratory included.

 Prerequisites: Concurrent with FSC 511 and either completion or concurrent with a genetics course.